-generally means the six counties in Southern California: Los Angeles, Ventura, Orange, San Bernardino, Riverside and San Diego, except as otherwise determined by the EPO Plus Plan Administrator from time to time.
-This applies to all Subscribers and covered dependents with a Plan ID number prefix of U7S.
+generally means six Southern California counties: Los Angeles, Ventura, Orange, San Bernardino, Riverside and San Diego, except as otherwise determined by the EPO Plan Administrator from time to time.
+This applies to all covered members with a Plan ID number prefix of JEX.

-Covered dependents with a Plan ID number prefix of U6C, the Network Service Area generally means the United States of America.
+Covered dependents with a Plan ID number prefix of U6C, the Network Service Area generally means the United States of America, except in Southern California where it is limited to the six counties listed.